UltraDiuve/City_Pooling/docs/source/Build and deploy.rst

     │   ├── test_geography.py       # run by pytest
     │   └── ...
     │
-    ├── docs                        # all Sphinx files are in docs/ │   ├── source                  # where Jupyter notebook and .rst files are │   │   ├── index.rst
+    ├── docs                        # all Sphinx files are in docs/, source │   │                           # files as build artefacts │   ├── source                  # where source files for docs are stored │   │   ├── index.rst           # Main toctree source
+    │   │   ├── Build and deploy.rst# Other rst sources
+    │   │   ├── City Pooling.ipynb  # Jupyter Notebook sources
+    │   │   ├── apidoc-build        # Result of sphinx-apidoc build
+    │   │   │   ├── mods.rst        # Are built before sphinx-build
-    │   │   ├── geography.rst
+    │   │   │   ├── geography.rst
-    │   │   ├── Packages.rst
+    │   │   │   ├── solver.rst
-    │   │   ├── City Pooling.ipynb
+    │   │   │   └── ...
     │   │   └── ...
     │   └── build                   # result of Sphinx build (staged here for │       ├── index.html          # checking before shipping to production)
-    │       ├── geography.html      # not sent to GitHub repo (build artefacts)
+    │       │                       # not sent to GitHub repo (build artefacts) │       ├── Build and deploy.html
+    │       ├── apidoc-build
+    │       │   ├── mods.html
+    │       │   ├── geography.html
+    │       │   ├── solver.html
+    │       │   └── ...
     │       └── ...
     │
-    └── prd                         # "Production" folder, which is what can be ├── index.html              # seen in GitHub pages ├── geography.html          # sent to GitHub repo
+    └── prd                         # "Production" folder, which is what can be │                           # seen in GitHub pages
+        │                           # sent to GitHub repo.
+Is a copy of │                           # docs/build/ after successful checking
+        ├── index.html
+        ├── geography.html
+        ├── Build and deploy.html
+        ├── apidoc-build
+        │   ├── mods.html
+        │   ├── geography.html
+        │   ├── solver.html
+        │   └── ...
         └── ...

-Documentation is deployed when `prd/` folder is updated and pushed to distant repo.
+Documentation is deployed when `prd/` folder is updated from docs/build/ and pushed to distant repo.

 _______________________________________________________________________________